Samuel176/personal-site/README.md

 Tech Stack
 - React (with Vite or Create React App)
-- HTML / CSS / JavaScript
+- HTML / SCSS / JavaScript
-- [Optional: Add frameworks you’re using, e.g. Tailwind, Framer Motion, etc.]
+-

 Goals
 - Create a responsive and modern portfolio site